Friday, February 26, 2021 - Saturday, February 27, 2021

 Each year, we send our students into a new school year with a "theme."
 This school year, our theme is "Dare to Be Different."
 We desire to see our students thrive rather than merely survive.
 The world encourages students to compromise their beliefs and godly convictions.
 This enticement can easily seem attractive because it's easer and feels more safe to blend in rather than stand out.
 We believe that God desires and expects more out of students.
 Wherever they are in life, whether it's in the public school system, a private school system, or homeschooled, they are not there by accident.
 Whatever activities they may be involved in, they don't have the interest and abilities for those activities by chance.
 God has uniquely gifted and strategically placed them where they are for a purpose.
 Students do not have to wait until they become an adult to make a Kingdom impact on the world.
-God desires to use them to make a Kingdom on the world right now!
+God desires to use them to make a Kingdom impact on the world right now!
 By challenging them to "dare to be different" this year, we are challenging them to not settle for the status quo, not to live out their faith quietly or fearfully, but to make the greatest Kingdom impact in their world that they possibly can.
 We believe that God can use students to spark the spiritual awakening that our world desperately needs!

 Midweek is one of our favorite times each week!
 Every Wednesday night we have "Midweek," which is our Student Ministry worship service.
-While we have been grateful to continue meeting for Summer Midweek's in outdoor settings throughout the summer, we are thrilled to begin gathering inside for worship again!
 Our Midweek plans for the foreseeable future, while our Student Center is under construction, are as follows:

 - We will have Midweek every Wednesday night from 6:30-7:30pm.

 - We will gather together in the Worship Center.
 (Our Student Center will not be accessible yet.)

 - You can come early at 5:30pm for a time of fellowship before worship starts.
 The Midweek worship service is from 6:30-7:30pm.